-The student must have a signed physical examination form with a doctor's permission for the student to participate in athletic competition on file in the high school Activities Office.
-(Physical exams are valid for one calendar year, though a maximum of thirty-day grace period may be offered.)

-- Have a signed concussion form on file in the high school Activities Office.
-(Concussion forms are valid for one year.) - Have never accepted for high school competition an award other than unattached letter of your school, or - Have never received any money, expense or otherwise, for your participation in any other athletic event.
+- The student must have a signed physical examination form with a doctor's permission for the student to participate in athletic competition on file with the district.
+(Physical exams are valid for one calendar year, though a maximum of thirty-day grace period may be offered.) - 2.
+The student must have a signed concussion form on file with the district.
+(Concussion forms are valid for one year.) - 3.
+The student must have never accepted for high school competition an award other than unattached letter of the school, or - 4.
+The student must have never received any money, expense or otherwise, for participation in any other athletic event.